ohdsi-denmark/danish_medical_vocabularies_to_OMOP/README.md

 ## Lab Tests - NPU
-**add description of NPU, LOINC and UCUM and of the mapping principles from our paper**
+**add description of NPU, LOINC and UCUM and of the mapping principles from our paper** The Nomenclature, Properties, and Units (NPU) terminology is used in Danish healthcare for coding lab tests and results.The full NPU terminology contains 9035 codes as of August 2024.
+This offers a structured approach to standardizing laboratory data, ensuring that properties and units are consistently represented across the registry.
+Mapping the entire codes set to an OMOP standard vocabulary is a daunting task, we therefore chose to map the top 528 codes by usage frequency, representing 99% of Danish lab orders, which were mapped to LOINC (Logical Observation Identifiers Names and Codes), an international standard for laboratory and clinical observations.
+The mapping was performed by us and reviewed by a clinical biochemist.We identified a direct equivalent in the LOINC vocabulary for X codes, for Y codes, we found a broader concept in LOINC vocabulary, and for Z codes we found a narrower one.
+However, no equivalent LOINC code was available for the remaining Z codes.
+The NPU codes often specify exact measurement units, (e.g., millimoles per gram), while LOINC codes often only specify the type of measurements (e.g. moles/volume). , requiring additional mappings to Unified Code for Units of Measure (UCUM).
+UCUM is the standard used by OMOP for representing units in a consistent way, ensuring precise interpretations across different datasets.

 ## Vaccines - ATC